Boy's skull pierced with screw in treehouse-building accident

 An X-ray from Johns Hopkins Hospital, where the boy was airlifted, shows a portion of the screw lodged right between the two halves of the brain -- threatening to tear the largest channel that drains blood and other fluids from the brain.
 Injury to this part of the brain could have been "catastrophic," according to his surgeon, Dr. Alan Cohen.

-"He was a millimeter away from having himself bleed to death," Cohen, chief of neurosurgery at Johns Hopkins, told CNN.
+"He was a millimeter away from having himself bleed to death," Cohen, chief of pediatric neurosurgery at Johns Hopkins, told CNN.

 "I absolutely panicked," Ellingsworth said.
 "It was very scary, one of the scariest things I've ever been through."